Rose oil: Carbon dioxide extraction

 A third process, supercritical carbon dioxide extraction, combines the best aspects of the other two methods.
 When carbon dioxide is put under at least 72.9 atm of pressure and at a temperature of at least 31.1 C (the critical point), it becomes a supercritical fluid with the permeation properties of a gas and the solvation properties of a liquid.
 (Under normal pressure CO_{2} changes directly from a solid to a gas in a process known as sublimation.)
 The supercritical fluid CO_{2} extracts the aromatics from the plant material.

 Like solvent extraction, the CO_{2} extraction takes place at a low temperature, extracts a wide range of compounds rendering an essence more faithful to the original, and leaves the aromatics unaltered by heat.
 Because CO_{2} is gas at normal atmospheric pressure, it leaves no trace of itself in the final product.
 The equipment for CO_{2} extraction is expensive, which is reflected in the price of the essential oils obtained from the process.

 Adulteration

 It takes a large amount of rose petals to distill a small amount of essential oil.
 Depending on extraction method and plant species, the typical yield can be approximately 1:3,000.
-To mitigate the cost, most dealers cut rose oil with Citronellol, Geraniol, Geranium or Palmarosa (Cymbopogon martinii) essential oils, both of which are rich in Geraniol, the main constituent of rose oil.
+To mitigate the cost, most dealers dilute rose oil with Citronellol, Geraniol, Geranium or Palmarosa (Cymbopogon martinii) essential oils, both of which are rich in Geraniol, the main constituent of rose oil.
 Some of these "rose oils" are up to 90% geranium or palmarosa to 10% rose.
 This is referred to as extending the rose fragrance.
 This may be done to compensate for chemotype, e.g. Bulgarian distilled rose oil is naturally low in phenylethanol, and Ukrainian or Russian rose oil is naturally high in phenylethanol.
 Pure rose oil should not be used directly on the skin, as it can cause allergic reactions such as red skin and spots.